E3SM-Project/e3sm_to_cmip/source/examples.rst

 The first step in converting atmosphere variables by hand is to do the regridding and time-series extraction.
 For this example, lets assume there's a directory named "atmos-input" that contains a single year of cam.h0 monthly history files, and we want to end up with the "pr," and "clt" variables.

-First we ask the e3sm_to_cmip package what source variables are needed for these two output variables, or look them up in the :ref:`var_map_atm`
+First we ask the e3sm_to_cmip package what source variables are needed for these two output variables

 .. code-block:: bash